nodejs/nan/README.md

 <a name="api_nan_callback"></a>
 ### NanCallback

-Because of the difficulties imposed by the changes to `Persistent` handles in V8 in Node 0.11, creating `Persistent` versions of your `v8::Local<v8::Function>` handles is annoyingly tricky. `NanCallback` makes it easier by taking your `Local` handle, making it persistent until the `NanCallback` is deleted and even providing a handy `Run()` method to fetch and execute the callback `Function`.
+Because of the difficulties imposed by the changes to `Persistent` handles in V8 in Node 0.11, creating `Persistent` versions of your `v8::Local<v8::Function>` handles is annoyingly tricky. `NanCallback` makes it easier by taking your `Local` handle, making it persistent until the `NanCallback` is deleted and even providing a handy `Call()` method to fetch and execute the callback `Function`.

 ```c++
 v8::Local<v8::Function> callbackHandle = callback = args[0].As<v8::Function>();